MicrosoftDocs/machine-learning-server-docs/microsoft-r/install/machine-learning-server-windows-install.md

 This article explains how to install Machine Learning Server 9.2.1 on a standalone Windows server that has an internet connection.
 If your server has restrictions on internet access, see [offline installation](machine-learning-server-windows-offline.md).

 The installation path for Machine Learning Server is new.
-If R Server 9.x is present, Machine Learning 9.2.1 is installed side-by-side.
-We recommend uninstalling the previous version.
+If R Server 9.x is present, Machine Learning 9.2.1 is installed side-by-side at \Program Files\Microsoft\ML Server.
+We recommend uninstalling the previous version of R Server to reduce overhead.
 Because 9.2.1 is backward compatible, it is not necessary to have both.

 ## System requirements